What Council Tax pays for

 If a parish council provides the same services that we do, that part of the city is not charged for those items.
 This means that residents aren't taxed at both parish and city level for the same service.

 The pattern of increases and decreases is due to changes in the way we calculate special expenses.
-This followed a recent review aimed at making sure calculations remain relevant and up to date, so we share out Council Tax fairly.
+We review the special expenses figures each year to make sure the changes reflect the costs, so we share out Council Tax fairly.